 I love people, and have always enjoyed good friendships.
 Conviviality is why I like teaching and theatre.
 The intimacy of human relationships, structured as it is in concentric circles of boundaries, is my most steady motivator.
 Primarily, I have spent most of my adult life coupled up in heterosexual monogamy.
 Old acquaintances, friendships deep and now unhurried, cousins, those I have taught and those who taught me, I love the scattered community I know.
 The intimacy and collapsed distance of our interconnected planet shocks me, but it defines my sense of myself.

 I fluster the serious sometimes, because I see the humor in everything.
-I knew early on I would try to get a living with my wit and by tongue.
-Always a little egotistical, I nonetheless try not to take myself too seriously.
+I knew early on I would try to get a living with my wit and by my tongue.
 I wanted to be a comedian or an actor when I was a kid.
 By the time I was in college, I found myself deeply engaged with books and ideas.
 At first I was mainly interested in aesthetics, how art broadly and literature specifically worked on its audience or reader.
 Then, I grew increasingly fascinated by the liberal traditions of our political and cultural life.
 I studied and traced the lineage of popular values that are labeled "liberal" -- sexual freedom, ethnic diversity, peace, resistance to the degradations of unfettered capitalism -- in the ideas of Rousseau, the Federalists, Thoreau, Emerson, and Dewey.
 Want a brief history of political and artistic movements in Greenwich Village?
 How much time do you have?
 Need a primer on the Harlem Renaissance? on post-colonial or gender theory? a quick course in Caribbean Literature? an economic history of the book as object?
 I've learned the behavior of scholarly exactitude but I try not to let it control me.
 I am as content to listen to any one as to hear my own learned discourse.
 I do not practice meditation, but I have a meditative disposition that I have taken great care to cultivate.
 The scholar's life was very rewarding.
 I earned my doctorate after nearly ten years of study at the CUNY Graduate Center.
 I loved traveling to present papers, and I bring a sense of fun as I read an essay.
 My published papers are among my most proud accomplishments.
 I am equally proud of some of the plays I've written.

 People tend to recognize me as male, and I have enjoyed male privilege, while always feeling more gender queer.
 If it's more comprehensible to you, you can say I am a man with a well developed feminine side.
 I try to subvert patriarchy as much as I can in my daily in life.